Oslo Forum 2018

-The Report captures the highlights of the sixteenth edition of the event, attended by more than one hundred of the world’s leading peacemakers, conflict actors, decision-makers and academics.
+This report captures the highlights of the sixteenth edition of the Oslo Forum, attended by more than one hundred of the world’s leading peacemakers, conflict actors, decision-makers and academics.

 Participants included António Guterres, Secretary-General of the United Nations; Hassan Ali Khaire, Prime Minister of Somalia; Yousuf bin Alawi bin Abdullah, Minister Responsible for Foreign Affairs of Oman; Rosemary A. DiCarlo, United Nations Under-Secretary-General for Political Affairs; Abdelkader Messahel, Minister of Foreign Affairs of Algeria; Thomas Greminger, Secretary General of the Organization for Security and Co-operation in Europe; U Kyaw Tint Swe, Union Minister for the Office of the State Counsellor of Myanmar; Pierre Buyoya, former President of Burundi; Augustine Mahiga, Minister of Foreign Affairs and East African Cooperation of Tanzania; and Ine Eriksen Søreide, Minister of Foreign Affairs of Norway.